Federation of Catholic Regional Colleges

-The Federation of Catholic Regional Colleges (CRC) is a collaboration of five Catholic, coeducational secondary colleges, located in the North Western suburbs of Melbourne, Australia.
+The Federation of Catholic Regional Colleges (CRC) is a collaboration of five Catholic, coeducational secondary colleges, located in the north Western suburbs of Melbourne, Australia.
 Each College within the Federation is partially autonomous with its own administrative structures.
 As a complex, the federation is governed by the Catholic Regional Colleges Board and its students are identified in the community by a single uniform and College crest.
 The name of each college is a combination of its campus location prefixed with 'Catholic Regional College'.

 The first of the colleges to open was the St Albans campus in 1978, followed closely by the opening of a second campus in Melton West two years later.
 In 1982, a senior college in Sydenham was opened to cater for the senior secondary education of students from the Melton and St Albans campuses.
-In the same year an additional Years 7–10 college opened in North Keilor.
+In the same year an additional Years 7–10 college opened in Keilor North.
 As of 2007, the latest addition to the CRC Federation is a college in Caroline Springs.
+By the time Caroline Springs reached Year 10 in 2010 and expected to feed into Sydenham in 2011, the Melton campus expanded their Years 7-10 to include Years 11 and 12 over the 2011 and 2012, and since then became a separate Years 7-12 secondary school on their own.